 \section{Experimental Results}

 We assess the effectiveness of our knowledge triple extraction method through \textit{reference-based} and \textit{reference-free} evaluations.
 Reference-based evaluation compares extracted triples against our curated dataset, while reference-free evaluation relies on LLM judges to assess generated triples without reference data.
-A key aspect of our analysis is examining the correlation between these two evaluation paradigms to evaluate the reliability of LLM-based judgments.
-Additionally, we investigate how different prompt strategies influence extraction performance across models.
+A key aspect of our analysis is to examine the correlation between these two evaluation paradigms to evaluate the reliability of LLM-based judgments.
+In addition, we investigate how different prompt strategies influence extraction performance between models.

 \paragraph{Reference-Based Evaluation} We employ five LLMs as extractor models: Llama3-70B, GPT-4o, Gemma-9B, Llama-8B and Mistral-7B.
 Figure~\ref{fig:Combined} illustrates the impact of model selection and prompt strategy on extraction performance.
 The box plot (top) shows the distribution of \textit{Combined Scores} across models.
 Llama3-70B achieves the highest overall performance score, closely followed by GPT-4o.
 Gemma2-9B demonstrates moderate performance, while Llama3-8B and Mistral-7B receive lowest overall scores.
 The line plot (bottom) highlights prompt effects, with OS and OP yielding the highest scores across most models, supporting the effectiveness of ontology-aligned prompting.
 These findings reinforce our hypothesis that ontology-aligned prompts enhance extraction accuracy.